Being a teenager isn’t easy. But it can be even harder for a teen on the autism spectrum – particularly when it comes to friendship.

 By the teen or even pre-teen years, parents no longer arrange “play dates.”
 And the concept of including everyone is no longer the norm, as kids begin to segment themselves into different peer groups, often determined by common interests.
-It isn’t difficult to see why teens with ASD who have unusual preoccupations may have trouble finding someone who shares their fascinations.
+It isn’t difficult to see why autistic teens who have strong interests that may be out of the mainstream for people their age may have trouble finding someone who shares their fascinations.

-Complicating things are co-occurring conditions that many with ASD have.
-In particular anxiety can make it difficult for your teen to try to make friends, particularly if he or she has had trouble in the past.
+Co-occurring conditions common for people on the spectrum may further complicate friendships in teenagers.
+In particular, anxiety can make it difficult for your teen to try to make friends, particularly if he or she has had trouble in the past.
 Unexpected behaviors (whether stimming, tantrums, or uncontrolled emotions) may make peers wary of getting to know your teen.

 Your child may benefit from counseling to learn social skills, overcome anxiety, and learn to regulate his or her behaviors.
 But aside from having a really good behavior plan and Individualized Education Program (IEP) and filling the week with social skills groups, what can your teen do to develop friendships?